Clearances for Those Who no Longer Live in Michigan

 That's where we come in.

-Remember, we GUARANTEE to win every driver's license restoration and clearance appeal case we file, so you don't have to worry about questions like "What are my chances?" or otherwise worry about risking your money with us.
+Remember, we GUARANTEE to win every driver's license restoration and clearance appeal case we take, so you don't have to worry about questions like "What are my chances?" or otherwise be concerned about risking your money with us.

 If our firm handles your case, you WILL win a clearance of the Michigan hold on your driving record so that you can obtain or renew a license in another state, and get on with life.